IBM/ibm-cloud-functions-data-processing-message-hub/README.md

 [![Build Status](https://travis-ci.org/IBM/openwhisk-data-processing-message-hub.svg?branch=master)](https://travis-ci.org/IBM/openwhisk-data-processing-message-hub)

-# Getting Started with OpenWhisk and Message Hub
+# OpenWhisk 101 - OpenWhisk and Message Hub
 This project provides sample code for creating your Message Hub (Kafka) data processing app with Apache OpenWhisk on IBM Bluemix.
 It should take no more than 10 minutes to get up and running.

 This sample assumes you have a basic understanding of the OpenWhisk programming model, which is based on Triggers, Actions, and Rules.
 If not, you may want to [explore this demo first](https://github.com/IBM/openwhisk-action-trigger-rule).